stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/13_value_model.md

 ### Motivation

-A Value Model is a technique to adapt a complex Model object or Model behavior into a uniform and trivial interface containing a getter, a setter, and notification.
-It centralizes the logic of adaptation and data manipulation from the complex Model.
-Both the View and the Controller can be extremely simple or off-the-shelf, basically limited to calling ``model.value()`` and
+A Value Model is a model class adapting a complex Model into a single value, exposed thought a uniform and trivial interface: a getter ``ValueModel.value()``, a setter ``ValueModel.setValue()``, and notification.
-``model.setValue()``.

-The concept behind the Value Model is that View and Controller can only deal with a generic, minimalist ``value/setValue()`` interface, disregarding the underlying nature of the passed object, and leaving the specific ValueModel to take care of the details.
+Views and Controllers can be extremely simple and off-the-shelf, as they only interact with the Value Model's generic and minimalist interface.
+They can disregard the nature of the adapted Model, leaving to the Value Model the responsibility to take care of the details.

 # Design